 This strategy allows an investor to purchase stock at the lower of strike price or market price during the life of the option.

 The cash-secured put involves writing a put option and simultaneously setting aside the cash to buy the stock if assigned.

 The investor adds a collar to an existing long stock position as a temporary, slightly less-than-complete hedge against the effects of a possible near-term decline.

-This strategy consists of writing an uncovered call option.
+This strategy consists of buying a call option.